 It is possible to become a nurse practitioner (NP) after getting a non-nursing bachelor’s degree.
-While there are no shortcuts to becoming a nurse practitioner, there are streamlined learning options you can take advantage of if you have a non-nursing bachelor’s degree, but want to become an NP.
+While there are no shortcuts to becoming a nurse practitioner, there are streamlined learning options you can take advantage of.
+If you have a non-nursing bachelor's degree and want to become an NP, read on to learn more.

 Here’s how you can become a nurse practitioner while having graduated with a non-nursing bachelor’s degree.

-The major benefit of enrolling in a Direct Entry nurse practitioner program is that it will only take you a little over two years to earn your credentials as a nurse practitioner.
+It will only take you a little over two years to earn your credentials as a nurse practitioner through a Direct Entry nurse practitioner program.
 However, the duration of the program ultimately depends on which school and program you choose.

 Direct Entry NP Admissions Requirements